 This post may contain affiliate links.
 Please read our disclosure policy.

-Also known as popular Colombian dish, Papas Chorreadas, this potato recipe is simple, comforting, and made with ingredients you probably already have — no peeling, no fuss.
-Whether you serve them as a cozy side or a main with a big green salad, trust me… they disappear fast.
+Also known as the popular Colombian dish Papas Chorreadas, this cheesy potato dish is simple, comforting, and pantry friendly with no peeling and no fuss.
+Serve as a cozy side or as a main with a big green salad.
+If you’re after the best cheesy potatoes for any night of the week, this cheesy potatoes recipe disappears fast.

 Cheesy Potatoes, also known as Papas Chorreadas on a white serving plate.